-Did South African scientists really commit scientific fraud to silence Prof Tim Noakes?
-The case against them is building.
+Did South African scientists really do something scientifically dodgy just to silence Prof Tim Noakes?
+The case against them could be building.

 The US peer-reviewed journal PLoS ONE is now investigating the Naudé Review, which it published in July 2014.
 The Health Professions Council of SA used it as key evidence to charge Noakes with unprofessional conduct.

 The HPCSA found Noakes not guilty on all points of the charge on April 21, 2017.
 Thereafter, Noakes’s instructing attorney, Adam Pike, of Pike Law, wrote to PLoS ONE.
 Senior editor Dr Renee Hoch replied to say that the journal is “conducting a full reassessment” of the review.